puzzle/tws18-webassembly-slides/slides.md

 * Bytecode for browsers
 * Compilation target for C/C++ and other languages
 * LLVM backend
-* Binary and text representation
+* Compressed binary and text representation

 ---